Preparing for the unexpected: disability, LTC and life insurance

 - These policies often do not cover any bonuses or commissions, which can be a significant amount of annual income.

-- Most premiums range from 1 to 3 percent of your annual compensation per year, depending on your age, income, occupation and health benefit you select.
+- Most disability insurance premiums range from 1 to 3 percent of your annual compensation per year, depending on your age, income, occupation and health benefit you select.

 - Prices can also vary depending on what types of disabilities are covered.
 Many policies do cover bonuses and commissions.